 France, 24Design & UX Stream

 When I first heard about Exosphere, what really got me really excited was coming to a place where people from all over the world were willing to share their experiences and knowledge on subjects that I really loved and wanted to learn more about--entrepreneurship, science, coding, design, and business.
-It has been amazing to learn so many different ways to make that into reality, as in my personal project of cleaning polluted water, group discussions on the future in relation to transhumanism, and redesigning commercial supply chains, just to name a few.
-But the true source of strength that will bring about this change we are creating is the community.
+It has been amazing to learn so many different ways to make that into reality; my personal project of cleaning polluted water, group discussions on the future in relation to transhumanism, and redesigning commercial supply chains, just to name a few.
+But the true source of strength, that will bring about this change we are creating, is the community.

 Brazil, 34Biohacking Stream